Abstract

 Keratinocyte TWIST restrains melanoma invasion in zebrafish

 Having identified Twist as a potential driver of EMT-like changes in tumor-associated keratinocytes, we next asked how it affected melanoma phenotypes.
-To investigate the role of Twist in keratinocytes, we created new transgenic zebrafish in which the keratinocyte-specific krt4 promoter was used to drive the two zebrafish TWIST paralogs (twist1a and twist1b) in the presence of BRAFV600E-driven melanomas.
-We injected the plasmids for melanoma initiation to zebrafish embryos and then monitored the fish for tumor-free survival as well as overall survival over the ensuing 26 weeks (Figure 3A).
+We created new transgenic zebrafish in which the krt4 promoter was used to drive the two zebrafish TWIST paralogs (twist1a and twist1b) in the context of BRAF-driven melanomas.
+In this experiment, we used standard 1-cell injection of the plasmids rather than TEAZ to ensure that the results were more generalizable to different melanoma initiation assays.
+Injected embryos were sorted at 5 days post-fertilization for tdTomato (melanocyte) and GFP (keratinocyte) expression, indicating successful melanocyte and keratinocyte transformation (Figure 3A).
+These were mosaic animals, rather than stable lines, so we could directly assess the effect of TWIST on melanoma growth (although this precluded us from examining the effect of TWIST in keratinocytes without a nearby melanoma).
+We monitored the fish for tumor-free survival as well as overall survival over the ensuing 26 weeks.
 Interestingly, we found no difference in melanoma initiation rate in the TWIST overexpression condition compared to empty vector (Figure 3B).
 Unexpectedly, however, we noted that overall survival was improved in the transgenic animals expressing TWIST in the keratinocytes (Figure 3B).

 Overexpression of twist1a/b results in improved survival of fish with melanoma.

 This discrepancy between melanoma-free and overall survival suggested that the tumors in the TWIST condition should be phenotypically distinct from the control tumors.
-To assess this, we performed immunohistochemistry on the tumors and surrounding tissues from the control and TWIST conditions (Figure 3C).
+To assess this, we performed immunohistochemistry on the tumors (n=3 in each condition) and surrounding tissues from the control and TWIST conditions (Figure 3C).
 The oncogenic driver in this melanoma model is hBRAFV600E and serves as an IHC marker for the tumor cells.
 Comparison of hBRAFV600E staining revealed significant melanoma infiltration into the zebrafish body in the CTRL condition, as opposed to a nearly non-invasive tumor in the TWIST condition (Figure 3D).
-The lack of melanoma invasion was also observed when the melanoma developed in other anatomical locations (Supp.
-Figure 1).
+The lack of melanoma invasion was also observed when the melanoma developed in other anatomical locations as well (Supp.
+Figure 1), although because survival started to decrease around 26 weeks, we could not let these fish grow longer to see if they eventually became invasive at very late time points.
 These findings suggest that twist1a/twist1b overexpression in keratinocytes does not impair tumor initiation, but instead impairs melanoma invasion and improves survival when expressed in the microenvironment.

 Zebrafish findings are recapitulated in human cell lines.